Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Actual Causality

 Definition \ref{def:direct_NESS} gives us essential information about causal relations by looking to the actual effects of events.
 However, the set of direct NESS-causes of an effect may include exogenous events that are not necessarily relevant.
 This is especially true in a framework such as ours, where we are interested in the ethical dimension of an agent's decisions---thus actions.
 It is therefore essential to establish a causal chain by going back in time in order to find the set of actions that led to the effect.
-To this end, we must broaden our vision to look not only at the actual effects of events which are direct NESS-causes, but also (i) at the events that caused those events to be triggered and (ii) at the events that caused those events to have their actual effects.
+To this end, we must broaden our vision to look not only at the actual effects of events which are direct NESS-causes, but also at the events that caused those events to be triggered.
+We thus introduce NESS-causes that are found relying on the establishment of the causal chain.